TheJoker4320/vision-framework/README.md

 ### Modification Stage
 The first stage of the pipeline, during this stage we get a frame from the camera and applie diffrent modifier quirks on it to get a good image for the extraction stage.

-Main Quirk: modifier, see [modifier class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/modifier.py) for more info.
+Main Quirk: modifier, see [modifier quirk](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/modifier.py) for more info.

 Class Quirks:
-* Blur - See [blur class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/blur.py) for more info.
+* Blur - See [blur modifier](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/blur.py) for more info.
-* Morph - See [morph class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/morph.py) for more info.
+* Morph - See [morph modifier](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/morph.py) for more info.
-* Color Treshold - See [blur class](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/color_threshold.py) for more info.
+* Color Treshold - See [color treshold modifier](https://github.com/TheJoker4320/vision-framework/blob/develop/modifiers/color_threshold.py) for more info.

 ### Extraction Stage
-The first stage of the pipeline, during this stage we get a frame from the camera and applie diffrent modifier quirks on it to get a good image for the extraction stage.
+The second stage of the pipeline, during this stage we get the modified frame from the previous stage and extract all the contours from it by their type.

 Main Quirk: extractor, see [extractor class](https://github.com/TheJoker4320/vision-framework/blob/develop/extractors/extractor.py) for more info.